Agora: Shorts Called It Right, I Was Wrong (NASDAQ:API)

 Agora had been looked upon by investors as a competitor to Twilio.
 And while that may be the case, it's difficult to rationally argue that the stock is anyway undervalued.

 Twilio is priced at approximately 25x forward sales, yet it is not only growing much faster, but it's also the leading and expanding its total addressable market.
-So, with Twilio, you have both fast, sustainable growth, and a lower valuation.
+So, with Twilio, you have both fast and sustainable growth.

 Further compounding issues for Agora is that, despite growing its top line, its bottom line is actually faring worse: